 Images displayed on this page mostly focus on scenery, but the gallery has several route photos, and the attached trip reports have climbing information, too.

 Do not take any of the established routes lightly, even the easy Class 5 ones.
 Exposure on the routes tends to be quite severe, and falling into the river may be more dangerous than falling onto the rocks.
 The Park Service says that on average, seven drownings a year occur in the Great Falls area.
 The Potomac here is deep and very swift, and its currents are treacherous.
-Some bodies have been pinned down by the powerful waters or trapped under rocks and never recovered.
-Most drowning victims have been kayakers or careless scramblers, but experienced climbers have occasionally fallen into the treacherous waters, too, and there is often no returning alive from them.
+Some bodies have been pinned down by the powerful waters or trapped under rocks.
+Most drowning victims have been careless hikers, but experienced climbers have occasionally fallen into the treacherous waters, too, and there is often no returning alive from them.

 Around Dihedrals, there are also plenty of ways for scramblers and free soloists not interested in the particulars of established routes to find their own routes up, ranging from Class 3 to easy Class 5 with minimal to moderate exposure.
 These routes, a few of which I have climbed, sometimes cross the established routes or follow parts of them.
 When there are roped climbers using the routes, please respect their safety and concentration and stay out of their way.
 Scramblers and free soloists can always find other fun routes at Great Falls.